tsfosnz/react-native-same-toast/README.md

 react-native link react-native-same-toast
 ```

-It had the same API as AndroidToast on react native docs.
+It had the same API as ToastAndroid on react native docs.

 ```
 import Toast from 'react-native-same-toast';